dvreeze/ocp-java-17-learning/doc/chapter07-beyond-classes.md

 }
 ```

-Let's look with *javap* what methods such a simple enum contain:
+Let's look with *javap* which methods such a simple enum contains:

 ```shell
 javap -cp ./classes -p chapter07.Season